Today's Articles

 Kenneth B. Clark

 Kenneth Bancroft Clark grew up with his mother in Harlem.
 His childhood heroes included poet Countee Cullen, who taught at his junior high school, and book collector Arthur Schomburg, who served as a curator at the 135th Street Branch of the New York Public Library.
 After attending integrated elementary and junior high schools, Clark graduated from New York's George Washington High School in 1931.
 Clark was well-known as an undergraduate at Howard University; he led demonstrations against segregation in Washington, D.C.
-At Howard, he met Mamie Phipps, who became his wife and closest intellectual collaborator.
+He met Mamie Phipps at Howard, who became his wife and closest intellectual collaborator.
 The Clarks then went to Columbia University to study psychology, and, in 1940, Kenneth Clark became the recipient of Columbia's first Black psychology Ph.D.
 Clark joined the faculty of City College in the early 1950s.
 He frequently served as an expert witness for the NAACP in its legal struggles against segregation.

 His greatest fame, however, came from his research on Black children's self-image.
 Clark studied the responses of more than 200 Black children who were given a choice of white or brown dolls.
 From his findings that the children preferred the white dolls from as early as three years old, Clark concluded that segregation was psychologically damaging.
 This conclusion was pivotal in the Supreme Court case of Brown v.
 Board of Education, which outlawed segregated education.